 Okavango Delta, Botswana

-This wetland system is home to some of the world’s most endangered species including cheetahs and black and white rhinoceros!
+In 2014, the Okavango Delta became the 1,000th location to be named a UNESCO World Heritage site.
+This wetland system is home to some of the world’s most endangered species including cheetahs and black and white rhinoceros.
 This is a fantastic area for anyone interested in the natural world and its wonderful ways!
+The seasonal flooding that occurs makes for a fantastic ecosystem for a myriad of creatures.
+It is often referred to as the best safari location in Africa for its year round diversity.

 Lord Howe Island Group, New South Wales, Australia